mnemnion/orb/doc/md/notes/orb.md

 *may* not appear in (all) prose contexts, this is still undecided.
-This is true of handles as well given the state of =grym= at the present time, but I am more firmly convinced of the value of @handle as a short in-place expansion of a handleline.
+This is true of handles as well given the state of `grym` at the present time, but I am more firmly convinced of the value of @handle as a short in-place expansion of a handleline.
 I don't think trying to parse a mid-block #export as meaning something is as valuable.